Paper craft: Paper model

-A technique in which you can recreate a 3d model.
-The polygons of a 3d mesh are unfolded to a printable pattern.
+A technique in which you can recreate a 3D model.
+The polygons of a 3D mesh are unfolded to a printable pattern.
 With the help of glue tabs, cutting lines, mountain fold lines and valley fold lines the pattern comes together.

+Free papercraft websites

+The following websites provide free papercraft models, listed approximately from largest to smallest by the size of their collections.
+The notes indicate whether the models are hosted directly by the website and whether registration is required.